robhshu/libRocket/readme.md

 HTML5 and CSS3), and extends them with features suited towards real-time applications.
 Because of this, you don't have to learn a whole new proprietary technology like other libraries in this space.

-## Planned Developments
+## Branch Developments

-This branch of libRocket aims to look at swapping out the XML parser and experiment with animation!
+This branch of libRocket aims to experiment with CSS3 animation!

+Currently:

+- Parses and loads `@keyframes` at-rules
+- Caches tags which reference an animation sequence using `animation-name` (or the shorthand, `animation`)
+- Animates by properties interpolation

+Remaining:

+- Interpolate between all supported units (colours and most numerical units are supported now)
+- Animate to/from last/default property value
+- The `transition` property
+- Easing functions
+- Create animation sample

 ## Features